The Standard Model effective field theory at work: Standard Model effective field theory

 \subsubsection{Toward a non-redundant basis}

 A~set of effective operators constructed with the procedure illustrated in the example above usually contains many redundancies.\footnote{The effective operators form a complex vector space and the redundancy in the operator choice is equivalent to the redundancy in defining a basis for this vector space \cite{Einhorn:2013kja}.
 We also call a minimal set of operators an operator basis.} Two or more operators or a larger set of operators are redundant if they yield the same contribution to all physical observables, hence some of them can be dropped with no physical consequences if the coefficients of the remaining operators are modified accordingly.
 Redundant operators can be eliminated using various techniques.
 The most relevant ones are: {\em a})~Integration by parts; {\em b})~Field redefinitions (and equations of motion); {\em c})~Fierz identities; {\em d})~Dirac structure reduction.
 We now proceed discussing each of them in more detail.
+Notice however that it might be necessary to perform further simplifications, for example by applying the Jacobi/Bianchi or the Chisholm identities, to obtain a minimal operator basis for the EFT.
+Furthermore, it might be required to exploit the internal symmetries of the EFT operators, such as (anti-)symmetric indices.
+Thus, the discussion below is not meant as a complete description for reducing a given operator set to a basis, but only highlights the most common methods used in this procedure.

 \paragraph{Integration by parts.} Within QFT we commonly assume that total derivatives vanish, i.e., all fields vanish at infinity.
 Thus the action~$S$ of the theory, $S=\int \dd^4 x \, \L$, is invariant under integration by parts~(IBP) identities.
 As a consequence, we can use IBP to relate different operators.
 In the SM this can, for example, be used to write the kinetic term for the Higgs in the two equivalent forms ${(D_\mu H)^\ast (D^\mu H)}$ and ${-H^\ast D^2 H}$.
 The same technique can be applied also to rewrite higher-dimensional effective operators in the~SMEFT.